This is the best summer zucchini recipe that you’ve never even heard of. I call these new dumplings “bikini zucchini gyoza”.

 - ⅓ cup finely chopped carrot

-- 2 tsp soy sauce or gluten-free alternative
+- 2 teaspoon soy sauce or gluten-free alternative

 Filling Option- Option # 2- Ground Chicken with Cabbage and Basil